census-instrumentation/opencensus-specs/stats/Metrics.md

 lowest common denominator that's supported everywhere.

-Because of this, Metrics puts minimal constraints on the data (e.g. which characters are allowed in kets), and code dealing with Metrics should avoid validation and sanitization of the Metrics data.
+Because of this, Metrics puts minimal constraints on the data (e.g. which characters are allowed in keys), and code dealing with Metrics should avoid validation and sanitization of the Metrics data.
 Instead, pass the data to the backend, rely on the backend to perform validation, and pass back any errors from the backend.